Sparse induced subgraphs in P_6-free graphs: Dynamic programming

 It is important to compare the notion of a carver family with the notion of \emph{containers} of~\cite{containerMethod21}.
-There, instead of the properties above, we mandate that $|\beta(t) \cap \T|\leq k$, that $C \cap \T = \beta(t) \cap \T$, and that $\beta(t) \subseteq C$ (so that, in particular, the choice of the tree $T$ in the clique tree $(T,\beta)$ is irrelevant for the definition).
+There, instead of the properties above, we mandate that $|\beta(t) \cap \T|\leq k$, that $C \cap \T = \beta(t) \cap \T$, and that $\beta(t) \subseteq C$ (so that, in particular, the choice of the tree $T$ in the tree decomposition $(T,\beta)$ is irrelevant for the definition).
 These requirements imply that parts \textit{(i)} and \textit{(ii)} of the definition of a carver family hold; for the second part, observe that if $\beta(t) \subseteq C$, then any component of $G-C$ is contained in a component of $G-\beta(t)$ which, by the properties of a tree decomposition, lies in the union of bags of a single component of $T-\{t\}$.
 The main difference is that in the notion of a carver, we actually allow a carver $C$ to miss some vertices of $\Omega$, as long as this does not result in ``gluing'' connected components of $G-\Omega$ residing in different subtrees of $T-\{t\}$ within the same connected component of $G-C$.

-The main result of this section is that a tree-depth-$d$ carver family of small defect in $G$ is enough to design a dynamic programming routine that solves the $(\td \leq d, \phi)$-\textsc{MWIS} problem on $G$. \begin{theorem} For any positive integers $d$ and $k$ and any \cmsotwo formula $\phi$, there exists an algorithm that, given a vertex-weighted graph $G$ and a tree-depth-$d$ carver family $\carvers \subseteq 2^{V(G)}$ of defect $k$ in $G$, runs in time polynomial in the input size and either outputs an optimal solution to the $(\td \leq d, \phi)$-\textsc{MWIS} problem on~$G$, or determines that no feasible solution exists. \end{theorem}
+The main result of this section is that a tree-depth-$d$ carver family of small defect in $G$ is enough to design a dynamic programming routine that solves the $(\td \leq d, \phi)$-\textsc{MWIS} problem on $G$.
+We state it in the slightly more general form that allows $\Sigma^0$-annotated graphs for fixed finite set $\Sigma^0$. \begin{theorem} For any positive integers $d$ and $k$, any finite set $\Sigma^0$ and any \cmsotwo formula $\phi$ over the signature of $\Sigma^0$-annotated graphs, there exists an algorithm that, given a vertex-weighted $\Sigma^0$-annotated graph $G$ and a tree-depth-$d$ carver family $\carvers \subseteq 2^{V(G)}$ of defect $k$ in $G$, runs in time polynomial in the input size and either outputs an optimal solution to the $(\td \leq d, \phi)$-\textsc{MWIS} problem on~$G$, or determines that no feasible solution exists. \end{theorem}

 The remainder of this section is devoted to the proof of Theorem~\ref{thm:dp}.